DavidLanders95/NeuralMagFork/docs/reference/state.rst

     m.tensor.shape
     # torch.Size([101, 26, 2, 3])

-In order to initialize a :class:`Function` with a constant value, the :code:`fill` can be used
+In order to initialize a :class:`Function` with a constant value, :code:`fill` can be used

 .. code:: python